Auto Insurance Facts – Things You Need to Know

 Auto Insurance Facts: 1.
 Gap Insurance

 Auto insurance facts, let’s start with gap insurance, gap insurance will supplement the difference of what your auto insurance company will not pay out when your vehicle is damaged or totaled.
 When you have gap insurance in place at the time of an accident you will be covered for amount owed on your vehicle so you are not left owing money on a vehicle that is damaged or totaled.
 Your auto insurance carrier will only pay up to the value of your vehicle, but with the additional coverage that gap insurance offers you will be protected for the full loan amount of your vehicle plus taxes, interests, and depreciation.
-Gap insurance is deemed as a safeguard against typically excessive out of pocket fees.
+Auto Insurance Facts things you need to know is deemed as a safeguard against typically excessive out of pocket fees.
 Many consumers are not aware of auto insurance facts.

 The following instance makes gap insurance particularly compelling: fresh from the dealership just two months back, your car gets hit by a falling tree while parked outside, damaging it severely in the process.
-Your insurance company, however, quoted your car’s value to be at ¾ of the total amount you owe on the car.
+Your Auto insurance Facts Things You Need To Know company, however, quoted your car’s value to be at ¾ of the total amount you owe on the car.
 The remaining ¼ still costs thousands out-of-pocket.
 When you have gap insurance, the policy would pay out the additional expense not covered by your auto insurance policy.
 Auto insurance facts like this, help save your family a lot of grief and financial problems when something like this occurs.

 Many people would dismiss gap insurance as just another kind of policy that entails them to pay more in the long run.
 But since accidents happen at random – as in the case above, so does the extra amount that you need to pay outside your car insurance’s coverage.
 In that case, you would certainly want to consider paying for gap insurance to protect yourself from unwanted gaps in value.
 Take the time to read more about Protect My Car’s auto insurance facts, we will continue to post more auto insurance facts over the next few months.